<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Beyond the usual contribution limits, additional catch-up contributions are available for those aged 50 or older.
 Congress incentivizes older retirement plan participants to place a greater percentage of their assets in tax-advantaged accounts.

 Despite the increased access, many SDIRA holders who are eligible fail to take advantage of their full contribution limits.
-The Secure Act 2.0 further emphasized the opportunities for catch-up contributions, setting out expanded limits for those aged 60-63 in the coming years.
+The SECURE Act 2.0 further emphasized the opportunities for catch-up contributions, setting out expanded limits for those aged 60-63.

 There’s never been a better time to capitalize on tax-advantaged growth, for SDIRA holders of all ages.